exelnait/react-range-slider/README.md

 Feel free to contribute.
 Submit a Pull Request or open an issue for further discussion.

 ## License
 Licensed under MIT License.
-Copyright © 2015 whoisandie
+Copyright © 2017 Timofey Lavrenyuk

 See [LICENSE](./LICENSE) for more information.